 We advocate an enquiry-based approach to learning, which means that we encourage you to become an independent and self-motivated learner.
-Through the Political Science and International Relations programme, we will develop the qualities that employers value in today's university graduates - qualities that will set you apart in your future career.
+Through the Politics and International Relations programme, we will develop the qualities that employers value in today's university graduates - qualities that will set you apart in your future career.

 To help you develop the above-mentioned skills, we adopt a range of teaching methods.
 They may include: